ibm-cloud-docs/dr-automation-powervs/workload-migration.md

    ```
    `/var/ksys/snapshots`
    ```
-   - You can create snapshot with specified name prefix and directory using the following command :
+   - You can create a snapshot with specified name prefix and directory using the following command :
    ```
    ksysmgr add snapshot filepath=/<directory>/<name>
    ```